openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Attributes `in_ports_count` and `out_ports_count` of the `Op` class instance define default number of input and output ports to be created for the `Node` .
 However, additional input/output ports can be added using methods `add_input_port()` and `add_output_port()`.
-Port also can be removed using `delete_input_port()` and `delete_output_port()` methods.
+Port also can be removed using the `delete_input_port()` and `delete_output_port()` methods.

-The `Port` class is just an abstraction which works with edges incoming/outgoing to/from a specific `Node` instance.
+The `Port` class is just an abstraction that works with edges incoming/outgoing to/from a specific `Node` instance.
 For example, output port with `idx = 1` corresponds to the outgoing edge of a node with an attribute `out = 1`, the input port with `idx = 2` corresponds to the incoming edge of a node with an attribute `in = 2`.

-Consider an example of a graph part with 4 operation nodes "Op1", "Op2", "Op3" and "Op4" and a number of data nodes depicted with light green boxes.
+Consider the example of a graph part with 4 operation nodes "Op1", "Op2", "Op3", and "Op4" and a number of data nodes depicted with light green boxes.

 ![Ports example 1](../../../img/MO_ports_example_1.png)

 Operation nodes have input ports (yellow squares) and output ports (light purple squares).
 Input port may not be connected.
-For example, the input port 2 of node "Op1" does not have incoming edge, while output port always has an associated data node (after the partial inference when the data nodes are added to the graph) which may have no consumers.
+For example, the input port 2 of node "Op1" does not have incoming edge, while output port always has an associated data node (after the partial inference when the data nodes are added to the graph), which may have no consumers.

 Ports can be used to traverse a graph.
-The method `get_source()` of an input port returns an output port producing the tensor the input port consumes.
-It is important that the method works the same during front, middle and back phases of a model conversion even though the graph structure changes (there is no data nodes in the graph during the front phase).
+The method `get_source()` of an input port returns an output port producing the tensor consumed by the input port.
+It is important that the method works the same during front, middle and back phases of a model conversion even though the graph structure changes (there are no data nodes in the graph during the front phase).

-Let's assume that there are 4 instances of `Node` object `op1, op2, op3` and `op4` corresponding to nodes "Op1", "Op2",
+Let's assume that there are 4 instances of `Node` object `op1, op2, op3`, and `op4` corresponding to nodes "Op1", "Op2",
-"Op3" and "Op4" correspondingly.
+"Op3", and "Op4", respectively.
 The result of `op2.in_port(0).get_source()` and `op4.in_port(1).get_source()` is the
 same object `op1.out_port(1)` of type `Port`.

 The method `get_destination()` of an output port returns the input port of the node consuming this tensor.
-If there are multiple consumers of this tensor then the error is raised.
+If there are multiple consumers of this tensor, the error is raised.
 The method `get_destinations()` of an output port returns a list of input ports consuming the tensor.

 The method `disconnect()` removes a node incoming edge corresponding to the specific input port.
 The method removes several edges if it is applied during the front phase for a node output port connected with multiple nodes.

 The method `port.connect(another_port)` connects output port `port` and input port `another_port`.
-The method handles situations when the graph contains data nodes (middle and back phases) and not just creates an edge between two nodes but also automatically creates data node or re-uses existing data node.
-If the method is used during the front phase and data nodes do not exist the method creates edge and properly sets `in` and `out` edge attributes.
+The method handles situations when the graph contains data nodes (middle and back phases) and does not create an edge between two nodes but also automatically creates data node or reuses existing data node.
+If the method is used during the front phase and data nodes do not exist, the method creates edge and properly sets `in` and `out` edge attributes.

 For example, applying the following two methods to the graph above will result in the graph depicted below: